 Blue text and a red heart on a white background

-A.I.P. is likely referring to the American Independent Party.
-The American Independent Party was organized on July 8, 1967, at a convention in Bakersfield, California.
-The reason for its formation is to support Alabama Governor George C. Wallace in earning a new party ticket for the 1968 presidential election, which became successful.
-Its goal is to support “limited constitutional government, with emphasis on the rights of the several states to govern their own local affairs and educational systems without federal bureaucratic or court interference.”
-It has kept important American principles that the Democratic and Republican parties ignored.
-Today people have been supporting the American Independent Party for leadership.
+A.I.P. is likely referring to the American Independent Party, a far-right political party organized on July 8, 1967 at a convention in Bakersfield, California.
+The AIP was created to support Alabama Governor George C. Wallace's in his efforts to run for president in the 1968 presidential election.
+The goal of the party is to support “limited constitutional government, with emphasis on the rights of the several states to govern their own local affairs and educational systems without federal bureaucratic or court interference.”
+The AIP has had presidential and vice-presidential candidates on the ballot since its inception, however the party officially split in 1976 into the more moderate American Party and highly-conservative Constitution Party.
+The party faced further leadership strife in 2007.

 This is a variation of the I heart NY logo that was created in 1977 by Milton Glaser for an ad campaign created by advertising agency Wells Rich Greene.
 The marketing campaign was sought by then-Deputy Commissioner William S. Doyle to increase tourism in the state of New York.
 The campaign was a wild success.
 The original sketch of the logo is permanently on display at the MOMA.